melsman/apltail/README.md

 ## Try it!

-The software makes use of the [smlunicode library](https://github.com/melsman/smlunicode) project for lexing and the [aplparse](https://github.com/melsman/aplparse) project for parsing.
+The software makes use of the SML [unicode library](https://github.com/melsman/unicode) library for lexing and the [aplparse](https://github.com/melsman/aplparse) project for parsing.
 It also uses parts of the [kitlib](https://github.com/melsman/kitlib) library.
 The software is